 Jump Rope for Heart

 The middle school physical education curriculum emphasizes physical fitness, skill-related team sports and developmentally appropriate games.
-Personal fitness, sportsmanship and peer socialization are important goals in the gym setting.
-Students are required to participate in the President's Council on Physical Fitness testing each spring and all middle school students help the community by participating in the American Heart Association's Jump Rope for Heart activity.
+Personal fitness, sportsmanship, and peer socialization are important goals in the gym setting.
+Students are required to participate in the President's Council on Physical Fitness testing each spring and all middle school students help the community by participating in the American Heart Association's Jump Rope for Heart.

-Beginning in pre-kindergarten, students are introduced to materials/mediums and techniques that are progressively more complicated and challenging.
-Famous artists and art work are used through slides and photo copies as an introduction to various artistic styles.
-Areas of concentration include art appreciation; understanding and using basic drawing skills, positive and negative space, and perspective; painting and color theory are introduced.
-Students focus on developing an individual style, understanding and appreciating cultures through art.
+Beginning in pre-kindergarten, students are introduced to materials, mediums and techniques that are progressively more complicated and challenging.
+Famous artists and artworks are used through slides and photocopies as an introduction to various artistic styles.
+Areas of concentration include art appreciation, understanding and using basic drawing skills, positive and negative space, and perspective; painting and color theory are introduced.
+Students focus on developing an individual style, and understanding and appreciating cultures through art.

-Listening, speaking and cultural awareness in order to be part as global citizens is necessary to build a strong foundation for the future study of Spanish.
+Listening, speaking, and cultural awareness is necessary to build a strong foundation for the future study of Spanish.
 Our curriculum for K-8th grade is designed to meet or exceed the Colorado standards for foreign language education.

 Through the use of conversational dialogue, basic vocabulary is developed.
 Reading and writing skills are incorporated.
 A strong foundation in basic Spanish grammar is established.
 In addition to the text and accompanying workbook, internet resources and audio/visual supplementary materials are used.

-This course continues to build on the skills introduced in Level 1.
+For middle school, this course continues to build on the skills introduced in Level 1.
 An emphasis is placed on vocabulary building and the comprehensive study of language and grammar is presented.
-In addition to the text and accompanying workbook, internet resources and audio/visual supplementary materials are used.
 Students who successfully complete this course are well prepared to study second-year Spanish in high school and many students test into higher levels.